-In 1945 CE, the Red Army collected all of the loose museum items, either as war booty or to rescue them from looting and fires then raging in Berlin.
+In 1945 CE, the Red Army collected all of the loose museum items, either as war booty or to rescue them from looting and fires then raging in Berlin during the World War II.
 Not until 1958 CE were most of the objects returned to East Germany.
 Significant parts of the collection belonging to the Pergamon Museum still remain in Russia.
 Some are currently stored in the Pushkin Museum in Moscow and the Hermitage Museum in Saint Petersburg.

 circa 575 BCE